What is "Negligence Per Se" in a Personal Injury Case?

 If your injury resulted from someone else's violation of a law, you may have an easier time winning your personal injury case.

 Negligence per se is a fault concept that can come into play in certain personal injury cases.
-Different jurisdictions define negligence per se in slightly different ways, but it generally applies in situations in which, while causing the underlying accident, the defendant violated a law.
+Different jurisdictions define negligence per se in slightly different ways, but the concept generally applies when one person violates a law while causing an accident that injures someone else.
 Read on to learn more about negligence per se and how it might come into play in a personal injury lawsuit.

 In a car accident case, for example, that means you don't need to show how the other driver fell short of the appropriate duty of care when you're arguing that negligence per se should apply.
 Either the law was violated or it wasn't.
 If the law was violated, the discussion moves to whether the violation was the proximate cause of your damages (injuries and other losses).